Do No Harm! Palestinian Call for Ethical Tourism/Pilgrimage

 Taking into account that Israel's tourism sector “benefits from and drives Israel's unlawful policies and practices in the occupied West Bank, including the confiscation of Palestinian land and exploitation of Palestinian natural resources, unlawful excavations at archeological sites, the obstruction of the Palestinian economy, and the transfer of the protected Palestinian population,” denying Palestinians their right to sovereignty over their own heritage and culture;

-In the light of the fact that Israel employs tourism to whitewash its war crimes and grave violations of Palestinian human rights, as part of its “Brand Israel,” “Tel Aviv Global” and pinkwashing campaigns which cynically promote LGBTQIA tourism, and which are condemned by leading Palestinian queer groups;
+In the light of the fact that Israel employs tourism to whitewash its war crimes and grave violations of Palestinian and Syrian human rights, as part of its “Brand Israel,” “Tel Aviv Global” and pinkwashing campaigns which cynically promote LGBTQIA tourism, and which are condemned by leading Palestinian queer groups;

 Based on the moral obligation of all visitors, especially pilgrims, to do no harm, and on the 2009 Kairos Palestine call from Christian Palestinian leaders, which considered “boycott and disinvestment as tools of non violence for justice, peace and security for all”;